Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/1-call-api-obo/README.md

 ---
 page_type: sample
-name: Authenticate a user with Azure AD using msal.js and call an Azure AD protected Node.js Web Api using on-behalf of flow and handle Conditional Access (CA) challenges
+name: Authenticate a user with Azure AD using msal.js and call an Azure AD protected Node.js Web Api using on-behalf of flow
 description: Handling Conditional Access challenges in an Azure AD protected Node.js web API calling another protected Node.js web API on behalf of a user using the on-behalf of flow
 languages:
  - typescript